phamanhtai0410/ICTTM-adam_datalake/README.md

 The `examples` folder provides practical demonstrations of how to iterate over a data source and process data.
 It includes sample scripts or notebooks showcasing specific use cases or scenarios.

-### 6. `docs/`
+#### 6. `docs/`

-Documentation related to the project, including DAG documentation, operator documentation, or any other relevant information, can be found in this folder.
+Documentation related to the project or datasource, including DAG documentation, operator documentation, or any other relevant information, can be found in this folder.

 ## Examples